-This is Rev. Marnie Leinberger’s sermon from Sunday, September 15, 2013.
-The scripture is Luke 15:1-10.
+This is Marnie Leinberger’s sermon from Sunday, March 6, 2016.
+The scripture Luke 15:1-10.
 In our service we read from the New Revised Standard Version and from The Message, a modern interpretation by Eugene Peterson.
 We read both with the hope that our understanding will be enriched.

 This is from The Message: